oracle-livelabs/database/patch-me-if-you-can/02-familiarize-with-patching/familiarize-with-patching.md

     </copy>
     ```

+    * Datapatch works on one database only.
     * This check is non-instrusive.
 It examines your database and checks if Datapatch needs to install patches.
     * Datapatch reports that no patches need to be applied.
+    * If you need to work on two databases at the same time, you would need to start another terminal, set the environment accordingly, and execute Datapatch.

     <details>
     <summary>*click to see the output*</summary>